 CARRIER/ PRODUCT TYPE OF PROGRAM SMALL GROUP FILING DUTIES LARGE GROUP FILING DUTIES Aetna Funding Advantage Level Funded Distribution to Members: Aetna is distributing the 1095B forms to Members in the mail.
 IRS Reporting: 1094B and 1095B Forms will be provided and filed with the IRS by Aetna on behalf of the employer.
 Large Group (51+): ALEs must file C-series All Savers Level Funded Distribution to Members: 1095B Forms are accessible via the Allsavers employer website to the employer.
 The employer is responsible for distributing these forms to clients.
 IRS Reporting: 1094B forms are not being provided by All Savers.
 All Savers will be providing the IRS 6055 Letter on the employer website, which will help the employer complete their own 1094B form.
 The Employer is responsible for reporting the 1094B and 1095B forms to the IRS.
-Large Group (51+): ALEs must file C-series Humana Level Funded Distribution to Members: Humana will be distrubuting the 1095B forms to members on behalf of the employer.
-IRS Reporting: 1094B and 1095B Forms will be provided and filed with the IRS by Humana on behalf of the employer.
-Large Group (51+): ALEs must file C-series Humana Northern Kentucky Chamber Association Plan IRS Reporting: If the employer does not opt-out during the opt-out period, Humana will complete the 1094/1095-B reporting requirements for them.
+Large Group (51+): ALEs must file C-series Humana Level Funded Distribution to Members: Humana will be distrubuting the 1095B forms to members on behalf of the employer (unless group opts out).
+IRS Reporting: 1094B and 1095B Forms will be provided and filed with the IRS by Humana on behalf of the employer (unless group opts out).
+Large Group (51+): ALEs must file C-series Humana Northern Kentucky Chamber Association Plan Distribution to Members: Humana will distribute 1095B forms to members on behalf of the employer.
+IRS Reporting: Humana will file the 1094B to the IRS on behalf of the employer.
 They can also visit the IRS.gov site and/or speak to their tax advisor to determine if their Association has 1094/1095-C filing requirements.
-Anthem SOCA MEWA MEWA Self-Funded MEWA MEWA Product not available for large group
+Anthem SOCA MEWA Self-Funded MEWA Distribution to members: Anthem SOCA MEWA has prepared the 1095-B forms.
+These forms are posted to Anthem's employer portal.
+The group is responsible for pulling forms from the employer portal and distributing to employees.
+For groups that were active on the MEWA product prior to May 1, 2020, two sets of forms will be provided (one set for the time the group spent on Facets system and one set for the time the group spent on the WGS system).
+To find the report on the Employer portal click here.
+IRS Reporting: The employer is responsible for completing and filling 1094B, along with the 1095B form (completed by Anthem), with the IRS.
+Product not available for large group